mahiarirani/dbgp-docker/README.md

     # Add additional configuration as needed
 ```

-Save and adjust this file to your need and run the following command to start the DBGp Proxy server:
+Save this file and run the following command to start the DBGp Proxy server:
 ```bash
 docker-compose up -d
 ```